Property Market Changing – Buying and Selling

 Buyers Market

-The market may still be seen as a “buyer’s market” because there are so many property sale ads across the country, but stock levels are starting to go down.
-Going forward, this could make prices more competitive again.
-Even though the end of the “recession” doesn’t mean a sharp recovery, it looks like the home market is about to get stronger!
+The market may still be seen as a “buyer’s market” because there are so many property sale ads across the country.
+An end of a “recession” doesn’t mean a sharp recovery, it looks like it might take a while before the market gets stronger!

 How Buyers Feel